Three publications accepted at LREC 2026

 Towards the Generation and Application of Dynamic Web-Based Visualization of UIMA-based Annotations for Big-Data Corpora with the Help of Unified Dynamic Annotation Visualizer

 Thiemo Dahmann, Julian Schneider, Philipp Stephan, Giuseppe Abrami and Alexander Mehler.
 2026.
 Towards the Generation and Application of Dynamic Web-Based Visualization of UIMA-based Annotations for Big-Data Corpora with the Help of Unified Dynamic Annotation Visualizer.
-Proceedings of the 15th International Conference on Language Resources and Evaluation (LREC 2026). accepted.
+Proceedings of the Fifteenth Language Resources and Evaluation Conference (LREC 2026), 6695–6705.

 BibTeX